eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

 ## 2.1 Perspective of the Age Verification Solution
 <!---
-NF, This exists in the original version as well, still I don't understand what "defines a device-based solution" means
+NF, This exists in the original version as well, still I don't understand what "defines a device-based solution" means.
+Device-based means mobile -->
--->
-The present document defines a device-based solution enables secure and efficient age verification directly at the device level.
+The present document defines a device-based solution that enables secure and efficient age verification directly at the device level.
 Once age-related attestations are issued to the device, they can be presented and verified by online services in a simple, secure, and privacy-preserving manner.
 This capability is supported by the following elements: